 It’s an internship.
 You’re with us to learn.

 What if I don’t have a strong engineering or imaging background?

 Same answer.
 It’s an internship.
 You’re with us to learn.
 However there might be another candidate with stronger qualifications.

 What if I lack some of the preferred skills?

 Hopefully you will write a great cover letter and have impressive interview skills.

 We want to know what three people think about you without guiding their opinion.
 It's also nice to know that at least three people will vouch for you.

 A reference letter is the author's thoughts about what they feel is important to share about the subject.
 In conversation with a reference, we'll only get answers to the questions we ask.

 Can I still apply if I don't have three references?

-- A 10 hour per week commitment is the minimum amount of time necessary to be useful.
+A 10 hour per week commitment is the minimum amount of time necessary to be useful.
+However, at only 10 hours per week, you will not learn much or be assigned many projects.
 Committing more time will open up more opportunities.
 It is easy to spend 40+ hours per week working alongside the senior staff.